bitovi/jira-auto-scheduler/README.md

 [![Quick Start Statistical Auto Scheduler](https://github.com/bitovi/jira-auto-scheduler/assets/78602/aeab9a66-1f22-4e07-aeb3-69144e4d7e94 'Quick Start Statistical Auto Scheduler')](https://youtu.be/wNOrmthMnFA)

+## Full Set Up

+To learn how to use this in context, read the full [Agile Program Management with Jira Training](https://www.bitovi.com/academy/learn-agile-program-management-with-jira.html).

 To use it with its default configuration, you need to create and add the following fields to all epics: